Carpoolers: Theme song

 Unlike other shows, the Carpoolers theme song did not have a “full version”.
-The song is only 10 second long and most likely written by Bruce McCulloch the show's creator and director.
-Possible with the help of Gabriel Mann the shows musical composer for 12 episodes of the show.
+The song is only 10 seconds long and was written and performed by Matt Pelham, the lead singer of the band The Features.

 Pilot

-In the Pilot Episode of Carpoolers “Dougie’s First day or The Toaster” We are introduced to Aubrey (Jerry Minor), Gracen (Fred Goss), Laird (Jerry O’Connell), and Dougie (Tim Peper), who is joining the carpool for the first day, as they commiserate about life and sing old songs on their way to work.
+In the pilot episode of Carpoolers “Dougie’s First day or The Toaster” we are introduced to Aubrey (Jerry Minor), Gracen (Fred Goss), Laird (Jerry O’Connell), and Dougie (Tim Peper), who is joining the carpool for the first day, as they commiserate about life and sing old songs on their way to work.
 Gracen is discouraged to learn that his wife spent $200 on a new toaster when the old one worked fine.
 This feeling is amplified when Gracen learns that his wife and son both make more money than he does, causing Gracen and his wife to start having some marital issues.
 This all comes to a climax when the gang break into Gracen's house to steal the new toaster in an effort to save their friend's marriage.